samtron1412/docs/tech/it/ai/classification.md

       should be in the result set of a search or not => the classification property is "the relevance of the article, or the usefulness to the user"
+- Converting continuous values to binary
+    + continuous values, such as blood values => defining a cutoff value => higher is positive and lower is negative
+    + it can cause a loss of information

 # Multiclass classification